Skylar Analytics: Data Visualization and Data Exploration

 Before the initial release of Skylar Analytics, SL1 stored data in a proprietary format that was not easily exported to other third-party applications for further research and insight.
 Skylar Analytics takes the data gathered by SL1 and Skylar AI, normalizes it, and makes it available in standard ODBC database format.

 ScienceLogic hosts an instance of Apache Superset as an option for Data Visualization that lets you explore and view your data using business intelligence (BI) dashboards.
-You can also leverage the Data Visualization component with your existing BI tools for your company that support ODBC.
+Below is an example of one of the default dashboards in Skylar Analytics:

 Image of the Skylar Analytics Visualization Variety Testing dashboard.